Puttrix/Trafficinator/README.md

 If outlinks/downloads still don't appear in Matomo, check the Matomo server access logs for `matomo.php` requests and verify the querystring contains `link=` or `download=` and a `urlref=` parameter.

+### Behavior guarantees

+The load generator now enforces a few guarantees that help Matomo classify events correctly:

+- Outlinks, Downloads and Site Search will never be the *first* action in a visit.
+A regular pageview always precedes any of these events (when the visit contains multiple pageviews).
+- For outlink and download hits the generator sets `urlref` to the page URL that contained the link/download.
+This improves Matomo's ability to attribute and display the click/download in the Outlinks/Downloads reports.
+- Download entries that are configured as relative paths are converted to fully-qualified URLs using the page's base URL before being sent to Matomo.

+These changes are implemented in `matomo-load-baked/loader.py`.
+Use the debug script and container logs (see above) to verify requests include `urlref`, `link`, or `download` as expected.

 ### Extended Visit Duration
 The load generator simulates **realistic visit durations** to create more accurate engagement metrics:
 - **Configurable duration range**: Set `VISIT_DURATION_MIN` and `VISIT_DURATION_MAX` in minutes (default: 1-8 minutes)